readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 SSO with VCS provider (GitHub, Bitbucket or GitLab)
 ---------------------------------------------------

-Using an Identity Provider that supports authentication and authorization allows you to manage "who have access to what projects on Read the Docs" directly from the provider itself.
+Using an identity provider that supports authentication and authorization allows you to manage "who have access to what projects on Read the Docs" directly from the provider itself.
 In case you want a user to have access to your documentation project under Read the Docs, that user just needs to be granted permissions in the VCS repository associated with it.